apollace/HomeRaid/README.md

   - An high performance solution
   - An enterprise grade solution

-If you like what HomeRaid is feel free to use and contribute.
+If you like HomeRaid feel free to use and contribute.